 This course provides an overview of the labor relations and collective bargaining systems.
-Students will gain an understanding of the why employees join labor unions, how labor unions function in the workplace and how employers respond to and are affected by labor unions.
-A balanced perspective will be obtained through the identification and analysis of contemporary labor issues.
-(Online: fall in even years)
+Students will gain an understanding of why employees join labor unions, how labor unions function in the workplace, and how employers respond to and are affected by labor unions.
+A balanced perspective will be obtained through the identification and analysis of historical and contemporary labor issues.
+(Online: fall)

-BUS 2030 Human Resources Information Systems, 2 credits
+BUS 2030 Human Resource Information Systems, 2 credits

 With the emergence of the Enterprise Resource Planning System (ERPS) that integrates various business modules within the company's information database, Human Resource Information Systems (HRIS) has become a crucial focus for Human Resource professionals.
-Students will learn basic concepts, terminology, functions and outputs necessary to secure, maintain and utilize human resource data in operations and strategic planning.
-(Online: spr in odd years)
+Students will learn basic concepts, terminology, functions, and outputs necessary to secure, maintain, and utilize human resource data in operations and strategic planning.
+(Online: spr)